airalab/learning-center/en/lesson_10_eng.md

 > Complete this lesson and get 100 `air` tokens!

 To complete this lesson you need to call the `Execute()` function of the `Lesson 10` contract.
 Please specify market contract address.
-Your market needs at least 5 active lots (different token).
+Your market needs at least 5 active lots (different tokens).